Union Public Service Commission (UPSC) on September 16 conducted the first paper of CSE Mains 2022 that is the Essay Paper.

 - UPSC has ensured that the essay topics were much different from the GS questions.

-- Rather than asking candidates to write on topics most aspirants are familiar or trained with, UPSC is now evaluating the essay writing skills of aspirants by providing them with abstract or philosophical topics.
+- Rather than asking candidates to write on topics that most candidates are familiar with or have practiced with, UPSC now assesses candidates' essay writing skills by providing them with abstract or philosophical topics.

-- All the topics presented this year will test the spontaneous thinking, comprehension, writing skills, and time-management of aspirants.
+- All 8 topics this year will test applicants' spontaneous thinking, understanding, writing and time management.